Karen’s Marsala Turkey Gravy for Thanksgiving

 Instructions

-- OVERVIEW - Basic Marsala Turkey Gravy (this is what you will do): Add vegetables to the bottom of turkey in pan.
+• OVERVIEW - Basic Marsala Turkey Gravy (this is what you will do): Add vegetables to the bottom of turkey in pan.
 Roast until vegetables are very dark golden, about 45 minutes - 1 hour.
 Add broth and herbs - return to the oven.
 When turkey is done, strain the broth from the bottom of the pan, pressing on the solids.
-In a 2 quart, non reactive pot add butter, then flour when it has melted.
-Stir with a whisk 1 - 2 minutes, then add 3 cups of the strained broth and marsala wine.
-Bring to a boil, whisking, then turn down to a simmer and reduce until nicely thickened.

-- Remove turkey from v-rack to a carving board.
+• Remove turkey from v-rack to a carving board.
 Let rest before carving.
 Strain the broth in the pan into a bowl, press hard on the solids to extract all the flavor from the vegetables.
-Measure the broth, add a little more stock to equal 3 cups (use the reserved broth -will have reduced while roasting.)
+Measure the broth, add a little more broth to equal 3 cups if needed.

 Notes